Connect with us

 Granted, other factors might be contributing to the reduction in income tax cut revenue this year.
 But with record unemployment, which Reeves also likes to tout, and personal income growth that has occurred not only in Mississippi but nationwide, it is difficult to think of many reasons other than the 2022 income tax cut as the reason for the decrease in income tax collections.

 Even as that massive tax cut is being phased in, the two candidates for governor, the incumbent Reeves and Democratic challenger Brandon Presley, already are proposing more tax cuts.
-Reeves still wants to phase in a complete elimination of the income tax, an estimated cost of $2 annually in ‘s dollars.
+Reeves still wants to phase in a complete elimination of the income tax, an estimated cost of $2 billion annually in today’s dollars.
 Presley wants to eliminate or reduce the 7% sales tax on groceries, which is the nation’s highest statewide sales tax on food.
 Research in 2019 by the campaign of Jim Hood, the unsuccessful Democratic candidate for governor that year, estimated that the complete elimination of the grocery tax would cost the state $327 million annually.

 As the state approaches the Nov.
 7 general election, perhaps a closer examination of the 2022 tax cut is warranted.